 What you'll find on this page

-- How cochlear implants can improve a child's life.
+- How cochlear implants may improve a child's hearing.

 - The benefits of cochlear implants.

 Singing nursery rhymes.
 Learning the alphabet.
 Saying "I love you".
 Hearing plays a crucial role in many aspects of your child's life.

 For children with severe to profound hearing loss, getting a cochlear implant early may provide sufficient auditory input to help develop speech and language skills.1

 Cochlear implants are suitable for children with severe to profound hearing loss in one or both ears, or for children getting only limited benefit from hearing aids.

 Even if your child has moderate hearing loss, a cochlear implant may still be an option if hearing aids aren't effective.